deepmodeling/rid-kit/examples/README.md

     enhcMD.post_enhc(iter_idx, rid_json, machine_json, base_dir=out_dir)
     record_iter(record_file, iter_idx, tag)
 ```
-This part (3 steps) help us sample(sampling with brute force in the 1st iteration and enhanced sampling after the 1st sampling) and split the trajectory into separated .gro files.
+This part (3 steps) helps us sample(sampling with brute force in the 1st iteration and enhanced sampling after the 1st sampling) and split the trajectory into separated .gro files.
 The sub working folder is named as `00.enhcMD` under the main working folder and there will be folder named from `000` representing each walker under the sub-folder. `"bias_nsteps"` and `"bias_frame_freq"` help us set the total steps and the output frequency in the bias MD.

 Several files will be generated.
-Let's see files under `(output)/00.enhcMD/000/` for example.
+Let's check files under `(output)/00.enhcMD/000/` for example.
 You can find a folder named `confs` easily which contains all the separated .gro file for each frame in the trajectory. `.log` file record all the output of Gromacs. `plm.out` is the output of Plumed and we will use this file as our training data.

 If you run this part in the second iteration, you could see `.pb` files (soft-link) under the path like `graph.000.pb`.
 That means we have used the neural networks that we have tarined in the previous iterations, so the process would be enhanced.
 Remember that we have a variable defined as `prev_model = glob.glob (out_dir + "/" + make_iter_name(iter_idx-1) + "/02.train/*pb")`, and this could help us find the graph files we need.

-We follow the steps of adpative RiD, so the trust level are adjusted adaptively. `"bias_trust_lvl_1"` and `"bias_trust_lvl_2"` are the initial guesses of trust level.
+We follow the steps of adpative RiD, so the trust levels are adjusted adaptively. `"bias_trust_lvl_1"` and `"bias_trust_lvl_2"` are the initial guesses of trust level.
 After every sampling, we will cluster the conformations we have selected.
 If the cluster number is less than a thrashold(`"num_of_cluster_threshold"` in `rid.json`), the trust level will be adjusted.
 We will use agglomerative clustering algorithm to cluster, which will be introduced in the next section.
 Fianlly, the trust level that has been adjusted will be recorded in the file `trust_lvl1.dat`.

 ### resMD